-Submitter, Submitter Type, Proposal Name, and PTAC Recommendation and Date Clinical Focus, Providers, Setting, and Patient Population Components Related to Care Transition Management Payment Design Features Performance Measurement Features Beneficiary Alignment Provision of E-Consults: Given that the CCP-PM proposed practice model concentrates inpatient and outpatient care with one physician, the proposed model provides a network with lower barriers to uptake of novel health care technology, for example, virtual visits, Proactive Referrals and Scheduling of Follow-Up Visits: Not specified Dedicated Care Management/Care Navigator Staff: One additional clinical team member should be focused on care coordination (e.g., clinic coordinator, social worker). clinicians are subject to a fine. percentage of inpatient and outpatient general medical care provided by the participating clinician.
-Patient-Reported Outcomes: HCAHPS survey measures, self-rated mental health, patients' rating of provider Performance Measures Related to Care Transitions: Number of unplanned hospitalizations, number of ambulatory care-sensitive hospitalizations Performance Tied to Payment: Yes Benchmarking: Yes, based on percent provision of inpatient care and outpatient general medicine care for their enrolled patients enrolling in the CCP-PM panel of a participating physician; alignment can continue for up to six years, with pathways based on whether the patient has had an additional hospitalization.
+Submitter, Submitter Type, Proposal Name, and PTAC Recommendation and Date Clinical Focus, Providers, Setting, and Patient Population Components Related to Care Transition Management Payment Design Features Performance Measurement Features Beneficiary Alignment Transition Management: Not specified Provision of E-Consults: Given that the CCP-PM proposed practice model concentrates inpatient and outpatient care with one physician, the proposed model provides a network with lower barriers to uptake of novel health care technology, for example, virtual visits, Proactive Referrals and Scheduling of Follow-Up Visits: Not specified Dedicated Care Management/Care Navigator Staff: One additional clinical team member should be focused on care coordinator, social worker). targets are not met, participating clinicians are subject to a fine. and outpatient general medical care provided by the participating clinician.
+Patient-Reported Outcomes: HCAHPS survey measures, self- rated mental health, patients' rating of provider Performance Measures Related to Care Transitions: Number of unplanned hospitalizations, number of ambulatory care- sensitive hospitalizations Performance Tied to Payment: Yes Benchmarking: Yes, based on percent provision of inpatient care and outpatient general medicine care for their enrolled patients alignment can continue for up to six years, with pathways based on whether the patient has had an additional hospitalization.